chemerisuk/better-ajaxify/README.md

 Custom events
 -------------
-The library exposes custom events below for advanced interaction:
+The library exposes multiple custom events for advanced interaction.

+#### ajaxify:fetch `[URL]`
-* `ajaxify:fetch` is triggered every time a new content is loaded. `target` of this event is the element that is firing loading a new page (usually link or form).
+Triggered every time a new content is loaded. `target` of this event is the element that is firing loading a new page (usually link or form).
 The event could be triggered programmatically, for example `DOM.fire("ajaxify:fetch", url)`

+#### ajaxify:loadstart `[XMLHttpRequest]`
-* `ajaxify:loadstart` is triggered before doing an ajax call. `detail` if this event is particular instance of XMLHttpRequest object.
-It can be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc.
+Triggered before doing an ajax call. `detail` if this event is particular instance of the `XMLHttpRequest` object.
+Can be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc.

-* `ajaxify:loadend` is triggered after an every ajax call. `detail` if this event is particular instance of XMLHttpRequest object
+#### ajaxify:loadend `[XMLHttpRequest]`
+Triggered when an ajax request is completed (successfully or not)

+#### ajaxify:load `[response]`
-* `ajaxify:load` is triggered only if server returned succesfull response code.
+Triggered only if server returned succesfull response code.
 In this case library tries to parse `responseText` via `JSON.parse` if possible so `detail` of this event may be a javascript object of raw response string

+#### ajaxify:history `[URL]`
-* `ajaxify:history` is triggered when a user navigates through history in browser. `detail` of this event is target history entry url
+Triggered when a user navigates through history in browser. `detail` of this event is target history entry url

+#### ajaxify:error `[XMLHttpRequest]`
-* `ajaxify:error` is triggered only if server returned unsuccesfull response code. `detail` if this event is particular instance of XMLHttpRequest object
+Triggered only if server returned unsuccesfull response code

+#### ajaxify:timeout `[XMLHttpRequest]`
-* `ajaxify:timeout` is triggered when request was cancelled because of timeout.
+Triggered when request was cancelled because of timeout.
 Timeout is not configurable for now and it equals to 15 seconds

-* `ajaxify:abort` is triggered when request was aborted.
+#### ajaxify:abort `[XMLHttpRequest]`
+Triggered when request was aborted.
+It may happen when user clicks on a link before previous request was completed

 Browser support
 ---------------